TUM - ICL Mathematical Sciences Hub

 Application process and form

 Your application will be considered by our scientific committee and answered within 3 weeks of submission.
+The funds will be reserved for your project and ready for use as soon as required.

 Please note that other TUM funding sources can also be applied to collaborations within the Flagship Partnership, such as for visiting professors from the TUM Global Visiting Professor Program or the John-von-Neumann Visiting Professorship Program.
 Research visits of doctorate students can be supported through the TUM Graduate School Internationalization Support.